-Guaranteed cost savings shortfalls were reported in 12 of the 195 reports that did not appear to use Option A for all ECMs.
-The shortfalls range from less than 1% to 25.7% of the annual guaranteed savings, with a median value of 7.7% of the annual guaranteed cost savings and an average value of 8.5%.
-The M&V reports identified three projects with a de minimis, <0.7% shortfall.
+Guaranteed cost savings shortfalls were reported in 12, including 9 reports that did not appear to use Option A for all ECMs, of the 183 reports.
+The shortfalls range from less than 1% to 25.7% of the annual guaranteed savings, with a median value of 3.6% of the annual guaranteed cost savings and an average value of 7.0%.
+The M&V reports identified three projects with a de minimis, <1% shortfall.
 Two projects had delays in implementation, so the savings should be realized in Year 2 M&V report.
-In seven of the 12 cases, the shortfall was resolved through a reduced payment to the ESCO, and thus no longer have a shortfall.
-With these remaining three cases, the M&V reports indicate that the shortfall was due in part to actions on the part of the agencies.
+In seven of the 12 cases, the shortfall was resolved through a reduced payment to the ESCO.
+With the remaining three cases, the M&V reports indicate that the shortfall was due in part to actions on the part of the agencies.
 These projects are under review to determine a resolution to compensate the government where appropriate and to correct the shortfall going forward.
 Agency sites experiencing shortfalls are contacted quarterly by Oak Ridge National Laboratory to review progress in resolution of outstanding project issues as part DOE FEMP's ongoing technical support services through the Life of Contract Services within the DOE ESPC IDIQ program.